 I first read The Official (ISC)2 Guide to the CCSP CBK.
 It's very dry, with somewhat stilted wording.
 That's exactly what I would expect of their presentation of their so-called "Common Body of Knowledge".
 Some Amazon reviews complain about it being awkwardly written and hard to read, but I guess they don't realize that's exactly its point.

 The CBK book contains some practice questions.
 Not a lot, just 7 to 15 per domain.
 They are extremely wordy, and selecting the "correct" answer requires making the same assumptions as the author.
-Again, that's just what I would expect.
+Again, that's exactly what I would expect in this book.

 The questions are very similar to those in the course material.
 The questions on the actual exam aren't as long-winded as these.
 However, be ready to deal with long, hard to read, questions and choices.
 To some extent, the exam tests your ability to carefully read complex, verbose text.
 Many questions have one subtly placed word that makes all the difference.